 Some folks like to throw their entire seasoning cabinet on their brisket, while others prefer to keep it simple with salt, pepper and the occasional garlic.
 No two smokes are alike, but larger offset smokers are likely to impart a more intense smoky flavor, where a simple seasoning will suffice.
 Smaller cookers may need the added compensation of a little extra seasoning.
 This may vary person to person, especially as you improve each brisket cook, but it’s simply something to keep in mind when choosing your preferred rub.

 3. Not Allowing (More Than) Enough Time to Smoke

-Always allow yourself MORE than enough time to complete your smoke and allow your brisket to rest.
+Always allow yourself MORE than enough time to complete your smoke and to allow your brisket to rest.
 Don’t make plans or have an entire cookout or event depending on your brisket being finished by a certain time.
-Your stall could last longer than usual or it could even be finished way ahead of schedule, demanding you store it sooner, and so forth.
+Your stall could last longer than usual, or it could even be finished way ahead of schedule, demanding you store it sooner, and so forth.
 You may end up making your guests wait or serving a brisket that isn’t up to your standards.

 4. Not Letting Brisket Rest Long Enough

 Many pitmasters regard the resting period as more important than even the wood or rub you use.
-It allows the rendered fat and juices to redistribute before slicing, promising tender succulent results all around.
+It allows the rendered fat and juices to redistribute before slicing, promising tender, succulent results all around.
 A great method for resting your brisket is enclosed in a cooler to allow it to slowly come down in temperature.
 No matter how you choose to rest, it’s a good idea to always do so for at least 1-2 hours for the best results.